GeorgeBatch/TCIA-CPTAC-lung-histology-download/README.md

 diff local_hashes.txt formatted_server_hashes.txt
 ```

-My md5sum_hashes are in [md5sum_hashes.txt](./md5sum_hashes.txt), but they are not the official ones.
-I was not able to found any md5sum hashes shared by the TCIA team.
+**Disclaimer: My md5sum_hashes are in [md5sum_hashes.txt](./md5sum_hashes.txt), but they are not the official ones.
+I was not able to found any md5sum hashes shared by the TCIA team.**